 State statutes define a wetland as “an area where water is at, near or above the land surface long enough to be capable of supporting aquatic or hydrophytic vegetation and which has soils indicative of wet conditions.”

 The principal focus of the wetland inventory is to produce wetland maps that are graphic representations of the type, size and location of wetlands in Wisconsin.
 Currently, there are two different datasets that have been created using different mapping methods and technologies.

 The majority of the state was mapped using traditional stereo-pair, black-and-white, infrared photography.
-Within this context, the objective was to provide reconnaissance level information on the location, type, size of these habitats such that they are accurate at the nominal scale of the 1:24,000 (1 inch = 2000 feet) base map.
+Within this context, the objective was to provide reconnaissance level information on the location, type and size of these habitats so that they are accurate at the nominal scale of the 1:24,000 (1 inch = 2000 feet) base map.

 LiDAR technology has advanced the ability to see surface features and has allowed for improved wetland and surface water mapping.
 New wetland mapping is underway in areas across the state at a nominal scale of 1:2000 (1 inch = 166.7 feet).

 See the status maps below for more information.

 The DNR recognizes the limitations of using remotely sensed information as the primary data source.
 They are to be used as a guide for planning purposes.